nwhitehead/nwhitehead.github.io/content/code_is_art/_index.md

 ## When

+First meeting was Wednesday, Aug.
+6, 6-7pm, 2025, and covered [Danielle Navarro](https://djnavarro.net/).

-Next meeting is Wednesday, Aug.
-6, 6-7pm.
-The intention is to have it monthly.
+Next meeting is Wed., Sep.
+3, 6-7pm.

+The intention is to have the meeting mothly on the first Wednesday of each month.

 ## Where